Noncrystalline topological superconductors: Introduction

-{\bf Introduction}.~Topological insulators constitute the foundation of topological classification of quantum crystals.
+~ Topological insulators constitute the foundation of topological classification of quantum crystals.
 In particular, when the electronic wavefunction of a quantum insulator acquires nontrivial geometry in the Brillouin zone, robust gapless modes of charged quasiparticles appear at the interface of topological crystals~\cite{Hasan-Kane-RMP, Qi-Zhang-RMP, ryu:RMP2016, kane-mele-prl2005, qiwuzhang:PRB2006, bhz-science2006, molenkamp-science2007, hsieh-nature2008, fu-prl2011, slager-natphys2013, sato-PRB2014, kruthoff-prx2017, bradlyn-nature2017, tang-nature2019}.
-Such boundary modes manifest the bulk topological invariant of electronic wavefunction, a phenomenon named the bulk-boundary correspondence, with quantum Hall insulators standing as its paradigmatic examples~\cite{TKNN, Haldane}.
-Furthermore, topological classification extends beyond the realm of charged fermions, and it is equally applicable to neutral Bogoliubov de-Gennes (BdG) quasiparticles, opening a rich landscape of topological superconductors~\cite{altland-zirnbauer, volovik}.
+Such boundary modes manifest the bulk topological invariant of an electronic wavefunction, a phenomenon named the bulk-boundary correspondence, with quantum Hall insulators standing as its prime examples~\cite{TKNN, Haldane}.
+Furthermore, topological classification extends beyond the realm of charged fermions, and it is equally applicable to neutral Bogoliubov-de-Gennes (BdG) quasiparticles, opening a rich landscape of topological superconductors~\cite{altland-zirnbauer, ludwig-ryu-furusaki-schnyder, volovik}.
 The bulk-boundary correspondence is also germane to such paired states, resulting in gapless boundary modes of Majorana fermions.